theQRL/hyperion/docs/layout-of-source-files.rst

   used internally and not in external function signatures.

 .. note::
-  Up to Solidity 0.7.4, it was possible to select the ABI coder v2 by using ``pragma experimental ABIEncoderV2``, but it was not possible to explicitly select coder v1 because it was the default.
+  Up to Hyperion 0.7.4, it was possible to select the ABI coder v2 by using ``pragma experimental ABIEncoderV2``, but it was not possible to explicitly select coder v1 because it was the default.